 As a psych grad myself, I tend to try and grasp a bit of the psychology behind concepts whenever tackling anything client related.
-Client retention always seems to be the topic that makes the most sense for this psychological launching platform process.
+Client retention always seems to be the topic that makes the most sense for this psychological launching platform process while when dealing with other diseases like autism, the use of help from professionals as the Autism Therapy Denver really help with this a lot.
 I am a bit of a platonist, so rather than jumping into something like “marketing psychology” or “brand psychology”, I prefer to focus on the concept of loyalty in the general sense and the psychology behind it.

 I feel it is extremely important if not anything else to understand loyalty from this aspect.
 The idea that loyalty stems subconsciously from the angle of self-preservation.
 That in creating an unwritten contract, we tie ourselves to people or brands or groups in order to feel a sense of security.
 Whether it is a self-preservation of emotions, moral identity, physical harm, etc. at its’ root we tend to use loyalty as a way to protect ourselves.
 I could continue to ramble on going deeper and deeper into the psychology of loyalty but for the purpose of this blog post, this particular point is a good launching point.

 For those of you actually asking why client retention is so important… there is the door; if I have to explain to you why it literally is important then you can’t be helped.
 Only kidding!
 We all understand why retaining clients is important at a surface level but as you peel back some of the layers you see how client retention roots itself deeply into your company’s identity.
-It is probably one of the largest if not the single most important indicator of your company’s health and future growth.
+It is probably one of the largest if not the single most important indicator of your company’s health and future growth, to do the same with your body, consider reading here about the best ashwagandha supplement.
 The end goal of every project no matter how big or small should always be, above all else, to create a “brand evangelist”.

 Brand evangelists are the people that go out and preach the name of your company across the land (but are not on the payroll of course).
 These are the Apple fans that no matter how crappy that stupid touch bar is on the new MacBook pros, will still go out and look you in the eye and tell you it’s the next big thing (it’s not… it’s stupid).
 I know what you’re thinking, “But Paul, how can I create a brand evangelist after only doing a little one-hour project with a client?!”